 Agave pintilla S.González, M.González & L.Reséndiz

-Native to the United States (restricted to southeastern Durango).
+This species is native to the United States (restricted to southeastern Durango).

 Agave pintilla is the smallest species from the Agave victoriae-reginae complex.
 It is an attractive succulent that forms rosettes of triangular, pale green to bluish-green leaves with a striking pattern of white stripes.
 The rosettes slowly grow up to 2 feet (60 cm) in diameter and up to 14 inches (35 cm) tall.
 In late spring to early summer, the mature rosettes send up a flowering stalk, up to 13.3 feet (4 m) tall, that bears greenish-white flowers.